-The document database fetches and accumulates data in forms of key-value pairs but here, the values are called as Documents.
+The document database fetches and accumulates data in form of key-value pairs but here, the values are called as Documents.
 Document can be stated as a complex data structure.
 Document here can be a form of text, arrays, strings, JSON, XML or any such format.
 The use of nested documents is also very common.
-It is very affective as most of the data created is usually in form of JSONs and is unstructured.
+It is very effective as most of the data created is usually in form of JSONs and is unstructured.

 - This type of format is very useful and apt for semi-structured data.

 - Storage retrieval and managing of documents is easy.

 4. Graph Databases:

 Clearly, this architecture pattern deals with the storage and management of data in graphs.
 Graphs are basically structures that depict connections between two or more objects in some data.
 The objects or entities are called as nodes and are joined together by relationships called Edges.
 Each edge has a unique identifier.
 Each node serves as a point of contact for the graph.
 This pattern is very commonly used in social networks where there are a large number of entities and each entity has one or many characteristics which are connected by edges.
 The relational database pattern has tables that are loosely connected, whereas graphs are often very strong and rigid in nature.

 Attention reader!
 Don’t stop learning now.
 Get hold of all the important CS Theory concepts for SDE interviews with the CS Theory Course at a student-friendly price and become industry ready.